kubeshop/monokle-core/packages/validation/README.md

 Learn more about each Core Plugin in the [Core Plugins Documentation](docs/core-plugins.md)

+## Custom Plugins

+Easily create your own validators in typescript - [Read More](docs/custom-plugins.md)

-### Community Plugins
+## Community Plugins

-Check out our [Monokle Community Plugins](https://github.com/kubeshop/monokle-community-plugins) repo for plugins contributed by our community, and details on how to create your own.
+Share your custom validators in the [Monokle Community Plugins](https://github.com/kubeshop/monokle-community-plugins) repo, or use any existing community validators as [described below](#using-community-plugins).

-### Try the CLI or Monokle Cloud now!
+## Validate from the CLI or Monokle Cloud

 The [Monokle CLI](https://github.com/kubeshop/monokle-core/tree/main/packages/cli) provides a convenient wrapper around this library.
 Use it to validate your resources in seconds: